GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories: Preliminaries and Problem Definition

 \subsection{Training}

 Anomalous trajectories are rare by definition and labeling by domain experts tends to be rather expensive.
 We address this challenge by two different learning settings which are: 1) Unsupervised learning, which requires no labels at all under the assumption that the ratio of anomalous trajectories is low and has no remarkable influence during model training.
 2) Semi-Supervised Learning, which relies on verified normal samples only.
 As proposed in the section before, these learning settings allow us to set a fix auxiliary target probability $p_{m}=0$, so that no ground truth for abnormal trajectories is needed for the GADFormer training.
+In order to let $f_{\theta}$ learn expressive representations for $g_{\Phi}$ we start the training with frozen task layers, which get unfrozen as soon as validation loss stops decreasing.
+Furthermore, we use early stopping, learning rate scheduling ReduceOnPlateau and RAdam for optimization.
+Please see our supplementary material\footnote{ \url{https://github.com/lohrera/gadformer}} for further details.